-In the previous tutorial, we looked briefly at what layers are and how they make working in Photoshop so much easier.
-But before we can start taking advantage of all that layers have to offer us, we need to learn some essential skills for working in Photoshop’s Command Central for layers – the Layers panel.
+In the previous tutorial (Understanding Layers), we looked briefly at what layers are and how they make working in Photoshop so much easier.
+But before we can start taking advantage of all that layers have to offer, we first need to learn some essential skills for working in Photoshop's Command Central for layers—the Layers panel.

-The Layers panel (known as the Layers palette in earlier versions of Photoshop) is where we handle all of our layer-related tasks, from adding and deleting layers to adding layer masks and adjustment layers, changing layer blend modes, turning layers on and off in the document, renaming layers, grouping layers, and anything else that has anything to do with layers.
-Since it’s one of the most commonly used panels in all of Photoshop, Adobe set things up so that the Layers panel opens automatically for us each time we launch the program.
+The Layers panel is where we handle all of our layer-related tasks, from adding and deleting layers to adding layer masks and adjustment layers, changing layer blend modes, turning layers on and off in the document, renaming layers, grouping layers, and anything else that has anything to do with layers.
+Since it's one of the most commonly-used panels in all of Photoshop, Adobe set things up so that the Layers panel opens automatically for us each time we launch the program.

-By default, you’ll find it in the lower right of the screen.
-I’m using Photoshop CS5 here but regardless of which version you’re using, you’ll find the Layers panel in the same general location:
+By default, you'll find the Layers panel in the lower right of the screen.
+As I mentioned, I'm using Photoshop CS6 but regardless of which version you're using, you'll find the Layers panel in the same general location:

-If, for some reason, the Layers panel is not appearing on your screen, you can access it (along with all of Photoshop’s other panels) by going up to the Window menu in the Menu Bar along the top of the screen and choosing Layers.
-A checkmark to the left of a panel’s name means it’s currently displaying on the screen.
-If there’s no checkmark, it means it’s currently hidden:
+If the Layers panel is not appearing on your screen, you can access it (along with any of Photoshop's other panels) by going up to the Window menu in the Menu Bar along the top of the screen and choosing Layers.
+A checkmark to the left of a panel's name means the panel is currently open somewhere on the screen:

 Even though I've done nothing so far with the image other than open it, the Layers panel is already giving us some information.
 Let's take a closer look at what we're seeing:

 First of all, how do we know that what we're looking at is, in fact, the Layers panel?
 We know because it says so in the name tab at the top of the panel: